All the Lovers: Live performances and covers

 Minogue's first live performance of "All the Lovers" was at the Wind Music Awards in Italy on 29 May 2010.
 On 10 June, she performed the song at the finale of the fifth season of reality television show Germany's Next Topmodel.
 The performance was a re-enactment of the music video and Minogue started the performance standing atop a pyramid of underwear-clad dancers.
 At her Madrid Pride Parade concert on 6 July, Minogue performed "All the Lovers", along with "Get Outta My Way" and "Better than Today", dressed in a toga-inspired white gown and golden bodice.
 She performed "All the Lovers" in a red dress on British comedy chat show Alan Carr: Chatty Man on 18 July.
 Minogue appeared at Australian television show Hey Hey It's Saturday on 21 July to perform the single.
 On 25 July she sang it from atop a "dazzling" mountaintop-like platform on the tenth season of the Australian version of Dancing with the Stars.
+On 12 September 2010 Minogue sang "All the Lovers" and "Get Outta My Way" during the finale of Miss Italia.
 Minogue performed "All the Lovers", "Get Outta My Way", and "In My Arms" at the Los Premios 40 Principales awards ceremony on 10 December.
 On 8 September 2012, Minogue headlined at the Proms in the Park event in Hyde Park, London, to promote her orchestral compilation album The Abbey Road Sessions.
 At the event, she sang the orchestral version of "All the Lovers", which was included as the opening track of the album.

 Beginning from early 2011, Minogue embarked on the Aphrodite: Les Folies Tour to promote Aphrodite.
 "All the Lovers" was included in the encore segment of the setlist and was the last performance of the shows.
 During the performances of the song, Minogue stood atop a rotating "three-tiered cake stage", which was "layered" with her back-up dancers, as fountains and "swirling near-naked dancers spinning on harnesses" surrounded her.
 The performance received positive reviews from critics.
 Jon O'Brien from AllMusic commented that "the euphoric glittery disco of "All the Lovers", [...] benefit[s] from a live setting."
 Dawn Collinson from Liverpool Echo praised the encore segment and its visuals, saying "All The Lovers took Aphrodite[: Les Folies Tour] to an incredible climax."
 Ina Andersson from The National Student felt that through the performance Minogue "delivers a powerful finish."
 Megan Buerger from The Washington Post also gave it a favourable review and concluded that "Minogue is proof that it pays to know your audience."